 How you can participate

 If you hold at least 500 ADA, you can vote, and you should.
 Deciding on the future of Cardano isn’t just for techies and insiders.
 Cardano is a tool for all of us, and it needs all of us in order to rise to its full potential.
 Registration for Fund 6 is open now, through September 2021, and voting for Fund 6 will start on October 7th.
 If you are reading this at a future date, just jump in!
-Registration instructions can be found here.
+Registration instructions can be found in the links section below.

 Once you have participated in a voting round, you’ll have a better idea of the many different kinds of ideas and proposals out there.
 Maybe you’ll even have some creative ideas of what you could contribute, and will be inspired to make a proposal in the next round…